bitsy-lang/bitsy/docs/source/modules.rst

 Parameters
 ----------
-Modules and gates may be parameterized.
+Modules and extern mods may be parameterized.
-The parameters are given in angle brackets next to the name of the module or gate.
+The parameters are given in angle brackets next to the name of the module or extern mod.

 For example, a parameterized version of the buffer would be: